 Edwin Marquez was the artist who inked my first tattoo, and I highly recommend him for those in the Boston area.
 He took what Jennifer and I had worked on the week before and pulled it all together, and when he asked if this was my first tattoo, to which I said yes, he enthusiastically said “great, let’s get started!”
 He was quiet, which was perfect for me, because when I get nervous I don’t have a lot to say.
 He periodically checked in with me, and as I was fine, we kept going.

 What Will Your Family Think of Your Tattoo?

 Because my mum reads our blog, I did tell her about the tattoo in advance.
 She just said “that’s different,” but that I am a grown up and can make these decisions for myself and as long as I was happy that is what matters.
 It was a good response from her, so thanks mum!
 I am happy, Alex is my best friend and husband of over 10 years, and I love our life together…on most days!
 He unfortunately could not be with me while I was getting inked as he had to travel to Florida for an urgent family matter.

 The photos in this post are from a recent work trip to Hollywood Florida, where I met up with Alex after his time in Orlando.
 Our rendezvous at Miami International Airport was his first time seeing the tattoo and he was really touched by it.
 He’s now pondering a travel tattoo of his own, which would also be his first ever tattoo.

-Do you have a travel tattoo?
-If so, let us know about it!
+Do you have a travel tattoo or have questions about getting one?
+Let us know about it!